ballerina-platform/module-ballerina-persist/docs/spec/spec.md

 |};
 ```

-There are 3 types of derived entity types:
+There are three types of derived entity types:
 1. Entity Types
     These are the types defined in the data model.
-These are used to define the structure of the data in the data source.
-    The entity who is the parent of the association will include foreign key field.
+These are used to indicate the data structure in the data source.
+The entity who is the association parent will include the foreign key field.
     ```ballerina
     public type Workspace record {|
         readonly string workspaceId;